 By Dave Lavinsky

-Dave Lavinsky is the President of Growthink, a consulting firm that, since 1999, has helped over 500,000 entrepreneurs develop business plans, raise funding and grow their businesses.
-Growthink’s Angel Investor Funding Formula teaches entrepreneurs and business owners how to raise funding from angel investors.
+Dave Lavinsky is the President of Growthink, a consulting firm that, since 1999, has helped over 500,000 entrepreneurs develop business plans through business plan consulting services and their business plan template.